The Pricing Secret: What Embedded Analytics Vendors Won't Tell You

 Many Embedded BI vendors will initially attempt to dodge the cost question and require multiple meetings before revealing their cost structure.
 Yet this remains the central question for application providers trying to make a build-or-buy decision or even to integrate BI at all.
 The process can be so off putting, it’s a wonder that application providers work with embedded BI vendors at all.

-Software vendors shouldn’t have to put up with hidden and complex pricing that is not transparent and is often unpredictable.
+Ultimately, software vendors shouldn’t have to put up with hidden and complex pricing that is not transparent and is often unpredictable.
 Embedded BI vendors should be making the build vs. buy decision easy, not more complex.

 - We also don’t want to penalize you, requiring that you pay for an embedded solution based on your continued growth and success of your app.
-That’s why our pricing is capped and not tiered or based on data usage – there are zero additional embed costs to you for any additional customers that use your app.
+That’s why our pricing is capped and not tiered or based on data usage – there are zero additional embed costs to you for any additional customers that use your app

-Reveal also has no hidden fees.
+- Reveal also has no hidden fees.
 All data connectors, for example, come free of charge.

 Our goal with every customer is to be a valued partner for the long haul.
 Every customer is different so request a quote today to find the right price for you embedded analytics solution!